dssg/machine_learning_legislation/instructions.md

 To generate features and serialize training instances for the examples in the files generated above, run `src/python/classification/prepare_earmark_data.py`.

-Again, the `src/python/classification/diagnostics.py` script can be used with serialize the classifier trained on the earmark instances.
+Again, the `src/python/classification/diagnostics.py` script can be used to serialize the classifier trained on the earmark instances.